20 Philodendron Plants for Indoors with Names and Pictures

 Philodendron 'Summer Glory'

-Philodendron 'Summer Glory' is a charming, hybrid plant with an upright, clumping growth and large, deeply-veined leaves which start off reddish-bronze and turn deep green as they mature.
+Philodendron 'Summer Glory' is a charming, hybrid plant with an upright, clumping growth and large, deeply-veined leaves which start off reddish-bronze and turn deep-green with a red leaf margin as they mature.

 3. Philodendron elegans (Finger-leaf Philodendron)